Barrsum/Modern-Barbie-Phone/README.md

 ## Try live demo - [Demo](https://modern-barbie-phone.vercel.app/)

 An interactive smartphone UI simulation built with React and Vite.
-Inspired by nostalgic toy phones, it features a modern design, clickable icons that play those nostalgic sounds, light/dark themes, and dynamic elements.
+Inspired by nostalgic barbie toy phones, it features a modern design, clickable icons that play those nostalgic sounds, light/dark themes, and dynamic elements.
 Part of the #30DaysOfVibeCoding challenge.

 <!-- ================================================== -->